Chorlton-cum-Hardy: Notable people

-Other residents have included locally-born actor Warren Clarke who lived at 8 Grindley Avenue, and Freddie Garrity (of Freddie and the Dreamers).
-The actress Doris Speed lived in Sibson Road and, for over twenty years, she played Annie Walker, landlady of the Rovers Return in the ITV soap opera Coronation Street.
+Other residents have included locally-born actor Warren Clarke and Freddie Garrity (of Freddie and the Dreamers).
+The actress Doris Speed lived in the town for over twenty years, she played Annie Walker, landlady of the Rovers Return in the ITV soap opera Coronation Street.
 Harry H. Corbett, of Steptoe and Son fame, started out in the Conservative Club's Dramatic Society.
 Harry Goodwin, known for his photographs of pop musicians and sports personalities, was the resident photographer of the BBC Television programme Top of the Pops from its inception in 1964 until 1973.
 In 2007, Yoko Ono opened a permanent exhibit of Goodwin's photographs at Liverpool John Lennon Airport.
 That happened because Neil Pakey found some of Goodwin's photographs on display in a local barber's.
 Brian Cosgrove and his business partner, Mark Hall, founded the animation studio Cosgrove Hall Films for Thames Television of the ITV network, in Albany Road, Chorlton.